72 Ways Insurance Companies Cheat and Lie

 45. The plaintiff's complaints to the doctor were minimal.

-46. The plaintiff's complaints to the doctor were bizarre, exaggerated, and lengthy per medical records.
+46. Per medical records, the plaintiff’s complaints to the doctor were bizarre, exaggerated, and lengthy.

-47. The plaintiff's complaints to one doctor different from their complaints to other doctors.
+47. The plaintiff’s complaints to one doctor differ from those of other doctors.

 48. The plaintiff had a full range of motion at the physical examination.

-49. The plaintiff had no complaint of pain at physical examination.
+49. The plaintiff had no complaint of pain at the physical examination.

-50. The plaintiff observed moving normally while not being examined by a doctor.
+50. The plaintiff was observed moving usually while not being examined by a doctor.

-53. The plaintiff received minimal treatment for a minimal time period after the accident.
+53. The plaintiff underwent limited medical treatment for a brief duration following the accident.

 54. The plaintiff's doctor is no longer in the area or otherwise unavailable.

-55. The plaintiff was examined by a doctor recommended by the insurance company soon after the accident and was found uninjured and not in need of treatment.
+55. The plaintiff was examined by a doctor recommended by the insurance company soon after the accident and was found uninjured and not needing treatment.

-56. The plaintiff had chronic-type complaints per past medical records or has unrelated medical problems such as arthritis or congenital problems such as spondylosis.
+56. The plaintiff had a history of chronic complaints as documented in previous medical records, or they may have unrelated medical conditions such as arthritis or congenital issues like spondylosis.

-59. The plaintiff's doctor did not recommend time off of work, yet the plaintiff took time off work.
+59. Although the plaintiff’s doctor did not advise taking time off from work, the plaintiff opted to do so.

 61. The plaintiff had a poor attendance record at work before the accident.